 - The currently available vaccines for HAV contain no live viruses and are very safe.
-Side effects of the vaccines are not serious.
+Side effects of the vaccines are not severe.

 - Two shots of the vaccine are given.
-The second shot is given 6-18 months after the first dose and second dose is needed to ensure long-term protection.
+The second shot is given 6-18 months after the first dose, and the second dose is needed to ensure long-term protection.
 The vaccine can be administered at the same time as other vaccines.

 - Some protective immunity starts about 2-4 weeks after the first shot.
-It is believed that if both the shots of HAV vaccine are given, it provides protection from infection for at least 20 years.
-The vaccine is effective only if given prior to exposure to the virus.
+It is believed that if both the shots of HAV vaccine are given, it protects from infection for at least 20 years.
+The vaccine is valid only if given before exposure to the virus.
 It does not work after exposure.

-- Sanitation and hygiene: Hygiene measures such as hand washing, safe drinking water and improved sanitation are important for preventing infection with hepatitis A virus.
+- Sanitation and hygiene: Hygiene measures such as hand washing, safe drinking water and improved sanitation are essential for preventing infection with hepatitis A virus.

 - Wash your hands frequently with soap and water.
 Hand washing is one of the best ways to control most infections.
-Wash your hands thoroughly especially before eating, handling or preparing food, every time you change a diaper and after using the toilet.
-If soap and water is not available, an alcohol-based hand sanitizer can be used.
+Wash your hands thoroughly, especially before eating, handling or preparing food, every time you change a diaper and after using the toilet.
+If soap and water are not available, an alcohol-based hand sanitizer can be used.

-- Do not eat raw fruits and vegetables (especially those you can’t peel) as fruits and vegetables washed in unsafe water can be contaminated.
+- Do not eat raw fruits and vegetables (especially those you can’t peel) like fruits and vegetables washed in unsafe water can be contaminated.

 - Travellers from industrialised countries to developing countries should not drink untreated water.
 Contaminated drinking water is a common cause of infection with HAV.
 It is advisable to drink bottled water or canned or bottled carbonated beverages.
 Preferably use bottled water to brush teeth, and try to avoid swallowing water in the shower.

 In addition to self-protection, take measures to avoid infecting others if you’re recovering from hepatitis A infection.
-The following measures can help to keep others safe:
+The following steps can help to keep others safe: